 While much depends on the nature of the “ongoing struggles,” since sin usually runs deeper than we care to admit to ourselves, my advice to “Engaged and Confused” would be seek help and postpone the wedding until the you can answer yes to two questions.

 Genesis teaches that marriage involves 3 commitments:

 Genesis 2:24 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.
 25 And the man and his wife were both naked and were not ashamed.

 - Leaving: making your spouse the most special thing in all creation

 - Cleaving: making this commitment permanent, until “death do you part”

 - One Life-Experience: committing to sharing your whole life with your spouse and sharing all of your spouse’s life

 A man addicted to pornography (or any other substance) is incapable of making that first commitment.
-Addiction is one of the “4A’s” that typically destroy a marriage (addiction, abuse, adultery, abandonment) and women are too tempted to play the Savior Card (“I can save him; I can help him; I can change him”).
+Addiction is one of the “4A’s” (addiction, abuse, adultery, abandonment) that typically destroy a marriage and women are too often tempted to play the Savior Card (“I can save him; I can help him; I can change him”).
 Combining the two is a recipe for divorce.
 The first year of marriage has enough challenges of its own without adding an addiction/savoir complex to the mix.